 Ingredients for White Chocolate Raspberry Cookies

 - flaxseed + soy milk to make a flax “egg” that works great as high-fiber, pantry staple substitute.
-You can sub your preferred milk or milk alternative if you don’t have any soy.
+You can sub your preferred milk or milk alternative.

 - almond butter & coconut oil in place of the butter.
-I love butter too, but I wanted to keep these a little bit more wholesome.
+I love butter, but I wanted to keep these a little bit more wholesome.

-- Just a bit of brown sugar – my baking sweetener of choice!
+- brown sugar – my baking sweetener of choice.
 I scaled back on the sugar because the raspberries and white chocolate chips are plenty sweet.

 - vanilla extract for flavor

 - rolled oats & white whole wheat flour to bring that whole grain goodness.
 I love the nuttiness and texture.